renuo/renuo-upload-doc/how_it_works.md

 Renuo Thumbor is just a configuration application to set up [Thumbor](https://github.com/thumbor/thumbor), an image manipulation service. ([Thumbor](https://github.com/thumbor/thumbor) is open source and written in python)

 ###[Cloudfront](https://aws.amazon.com/cloudfront/)
-Cloudfront caches all files on s3 which are requested.
-If a file doesn't exist, the request is forward to the image processing app.
+Cloudfront caches all files on S3 which are requested.
+If a file doesn't exist, the request is forward to the Renuo Thumbs Proxy.
 It can't be forwarded directly to Renuo-Thumbor, because Renuo-Thumbor requires a signed Request.
-For that, the image processing app is needed.
+For this, Renuo Thumbs Proxy is needed.

 ###[S3](https://aws.amazon.com/s3/)
 There exists 1 bucket for all applications that use the upload.
 Every app has an API key that is a folder in this bucket.